hameza123/hameza123.github.io/content/posts/github-pages.md

 git add .

 # Create your first commit with a message
-git commit -m "Initial commit - Hugo site with theme"
+git commit -m "Initial commit Hugo site with theme"

-create id-token

-git remote remove origin
-git remote add origin https://[TOKEN]@github.com/[REPO-OWNER]/[REPO-NAME] git push

-# Push your local 'main' branch to the GitHub repository
 git push -u origin main
 ```

-3. You will be prompted for your GitHub username and password.
-For password, you must use a Personal Access Token (PAT).
-You can create one in your GitHub settings under Developer settings > Personal access tokens > Tokens (classic).
-Give it full repo permissions.

-4. After the push completes, refresh your repository page on GitHub.
+After the push completes, refresh your repository page on GitHub.
 You should see all your Hugo files there!

+Seeing all your Hugo files in the GitHub repository with no errors in the Actions tab means you've successfully completed the most difficult parts of the setup.

 ## Step 7: Deploy  with GitHub Actions

 This is the most crucial step.
 GitHub Actions will automatically build your Hugo site and deploy it to GitHub Pages every time you push a new change to your main branch.

+you need to tell GitHub to use the result of this action as your site's source:

+1. Navigate to your GitHub repository in your web browser, click on the "Settings" tab in the top navigation menu.

+2. In the left sidebar, click on "Actions", General and change the section "Workflow permissions" to "Read and write permissions" and click save.

+3. In the left sidebar, click on "Pages", Under the "Build and deployment" section, you'll see the "Source" dropdown.

+4. Once selected, the page will update.
+You should see a message similar to: "Your GitHub Pages site is currently being built from a GitHub Actions workflow.
+[View latest deployment]."

+You're done!
+The configuration is now complete.

 We will create a YAML file that defines a "workflow"—a set of instructions for GitHub's servers to follow.